 Showreel Spring 2015:

-Please check out the website for my latest short film ‘The Treehouse’, which was shot in May 2014 on location in Kent and at Shepperton Studios near London with support from the BFI and Creative England. www.thetreehousefilm.co.uk
+Please check out the website for my latest short film ‘The Treehouse’, which was shot in May 2014 on location in Kent and at Shepperton Studios near London with support from the BFI and Creative England.
+It is currently on the festival circuit and has already won three awards! www.thetreehousefilm.co.uk

-My award winning short film ‘Boy Soldiers’, produced with the kids from PQA Aylesbury, has been selected to screen at the Imperial War Museum this autumn.
+My award winning short film ‘Boy Soldiers’, produced with the kids from PQA Aylesbury, screened for 3 weeks at the Imperial War Museum this autumn.
 Check out the blog post below for more details!

-‘Epitaph’ was nominated for an award in the Writers category at the 2013 Underwire Film Festival in London and was one of just 5 British short films selected for the Birds Eye View Film Festival at London’s BFI on the south bank.
-It has also been selected for screening in at the Directors UK festival in London in June.
+‘Epitaph’ was selected for the Pune Short film festival in India this month.
+In 2013 it was nominated for an award in the Writers category at the Underwire Film Festival in London and was one of just 5 British short films selected for the Birds Eye View Film Festival at London’s BFI on the south bank.
+It was also selected for screening in at the Directors UK festival in London in June 2014.